CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created. :star:6
 * [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt. :star:18
 * [revolver](https://github.com/molovo/revolver) - A progress spinner for ZSH scripts. :star:74
 * [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
-Depends on [ripgrep](https://github.com/BurntSushi/ripgrep). :star:18
+Depends on [ripgrep](https://github.com/BurntSushi/ripgrep). :star:19
 * [robo-zsh-plugin](https://github.com/shengyou/robo-zsh-plugin) - A ZSH plugin for [Robo](https://robo.li/). :star:3
 * [rockz](https://github.com/aperezdc/rockz) - Lua + LuaRocks virtual environment manager based upon VirtualZ. :star:7
 * [ruby-switch](https://github.com/LockonS/ruby-switch) - Switch ruby versions and manage the PATH variable at the same time.
 * [rvm](https://github.com/johnhamelink/rvm-zsh) - Initiates RVM and adds rubygem binaries (like compass) accessible in the user's `$PATH`. :star:1
-* [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command. :star:2
+* [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command. :star:3
 * [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post. :star:8
+* [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-rm functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
 * [saneopt](https://github.com/willghatch/zsh-saneopt) - Sane defaults for ZSH options, in the spirit of vim-sensible. :star:11
 * [schroot](https://github.com/fshp/schroot.plugin.zsh) - Show current `chroot` name in your prompt.
 * [select](https://github.com/psprint/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode. :star:9